-The RN to baccalaureate program — designed exclusively for ADN and diploma RNs — has a more than 30-year history at Bemidji State University and an 80% graduation rate.
+The RN to baccalaureate program — designed exclusively for ADN and diploma RNs — is a CCNE Accredited program that has a more than 30-year history at Bemidji State University and an 80% graduation rate.

 Designed for Working Professionals

-- Blended classes are offered at the following campuses:
+Blended learning communities are offered at the following sites:

 - Full-time and part-time options are available.
 See the Course Schedule below.

-- Registered students have access to both an online and on-campus orientation session.
+- Registered students have access to an online orientation session.

 - Clinical/practicum experiences (30 hours) are selected by the students at sites convenient to them and in line with their interests.